yaniv-shulman/rsklpr/README.md

 In `rsklpr`, kernels are the main mechanism for defining locality.
 The same local polynomial fitting engine can therefore be used for several purposes: standard distance-based smoothing, robust weighting, custom similarity weighting, and compound context-aware weighting.
 The `kp` parameter controls the primary neighborhood kernel, while `kr` controls whether an additional robust KDE-based response-similarity kernel is used.

 The original RSKLPR method uses this kernel structure for robustness.
-A geometric neighborhood is first selected around each prediction point, and the robust similarity-kernel mode then uses localized density information to reduce the influence of observations that are atypical within that neighborhood.
-This is useful when local fits may be affected by outliers, high-leverage observations, heteroscedastic noise, or sparse regions.
+A geometric neighborhood is first selected around each prediction point, and the robust similarity-kernel mode then uses localized density information to reduce the influence of observations whose responses are atypical within that neighborhood.
+This is useful when local fits may be affected by response outliers, local contamination, heteroscedastic noise, or sparse neighborhoods.

 The generalized interface added in version 2.0 makes the primary kernel arbitrary.
 Users can supply built-in kernels, custom kernel callables, or an iterable of kernels through `kp`.
 When multiple kernels are supplied, their weights are multiplied, producing a compound / product kernel.